kasteway/College_Student_Debt/README.md

 The [College Scorecard data set](https://catalog.data.gov/dataset/college-scorecard), collected and made available by the U.S. Department of Education, contains institution-level data for all accredited institutions in the United States offering undergraduate degrees.
 It contains institutional admissions and academics data, student loan and student earnings data.
-The data used for analysis in this project is from the most recent 2020-2021 school year.
+The data used for analysis in this project is from the most recent 2020-2021 school year

 #### Data Download From College Scorecard File [CSV Data](https://catalog.data.gov/dataset/college-scorecard)